UA-141369524-4

 Lessons Learned From 80/20 Real Life vs. Virtual World

-If you find that you’re less than 20% in the real life vs. the virtual world (80% plus), you definitely want to evaluate and change some things so you can “stop and smell the roses” and enjoy your foods, that are not in digital cookies.
+And you find that you’re flip-flopped or less than 20% in the real life vs. the virtual world (80% plus), you definitely want to evaluate and change some things so you can “stop and smell the roses” and enjoy your foods, that are not in digital cookies. 😊

-That’s what I found my life was becoming in our socially distancing world and while ever evolving new apps started taking center stage (as newer ways to communicate and do virtual events).
+That’s what I found my life was becoming back in our social distancing world days.

 It is reported that Gen Z generations living in this increasingly heavy digital world are reporting their sleep is suffering.
-Unlike younger and older Millennials (Xennials), they weren’t all born before the internet so they only know the Web 3 world we’re in.
+Unlike younger and older Millennials (Xennials), they weren’t all born before the internet so they only know the Web 3 and beyond worlds.

-These days not having digital boundaries is definitely affecting all of us and especially if we decide to stay unaware.
+These days not having digital boundaries is definitely affecting any of us, so it’s good to be aware.

 Counting and gauging your overall daily hours online is a healthy, first-step awareness exercise.

-Your time on Zoom counts as hours.
-Meeting for coffee in the real world has a different effect than seeing someone on a Zoom screen, where Zoom is no different than the effect of being on the phone with more complex bells and whistles.
+Your time on Zoom counts as virtual hours.
+Meeting for coffee in the real world has a different effect than seeing someone on a Zoom screen.

 Connecting to people in the virtual world saves travel time and the value is the idea exchange, growing further, sharing, and collaborating newborn opportunities and ideas with people around the world.

-Since applying learned camera lessons, I’ve been excited to take photos again.
+Since applying learned camera lessons, I’ve been excited to take photos again in real life.

-Another example is, I learned how to use the dough hook that comes with the Kitchen Aid mixer, where I was able to make delicious ciabatta bread.
+Another example is, I learned how to use the dough hook that comes with the Kitchen Aid mixer, where I was able to make all types of low-sugar brunch desserts and foods that I missed when I was at real life brunches.

-If you’re a Vata like me, you can see these changing evolutions in the world as good change through the lens of greater variety.
+If you’re a Vata like me, you can see and appreciate nature changing and evolutions in the world through food variety.

 And when adopting enhancements in your adapting life, you probably have progressed more in your life than you give yourself credit for.

-Here are some additional positive examples that happened (that maybe you did also in the past year or want to try!):
+Here are some additional positive examples that happened (that are still relevant and you can try!):

 2020 Pantry Stock (Real life vs. virtual world)